icebob/moleculer-java-site/src/concepts.md

 - Merging, filtering structures (`tree.copyFrom(source)`, `tree.find(condition)`, etc.)

 In summary, Node.js-based Moleculer `Services` sends and receives JavaScript Objects.
-The equivalent is the `Tree` Object in the Java-based Moleculer.
+The equivalent is the `Tree` object in the Java-based Moleculer.

-## Avoid Reflection
+## Avoid reflection

 The Reflection API is a powerful feature of the Java language.
 With the API, the Java program can create an object or call a method on the fly.